-The Company's predecessor, Nettar, was founded in 2010, to help solve some of the greatest challenges of our time: resource utilization and distribution.
+The Company's predecessor in interest was founded in 2010 and the Company was founded in 2014, to help solve some of the greatest challenges of our time: resource utilization and distribution.
 From tradeoffs between food, energy and water supplies, to monitoring the impact of natural disasters, global health and humanitarian crises in the midst of a looming climate emergency, access to a continually refreshed source of global, high-quality data is critical to confronting some of the world's most crucial issues.
 We are committed to creating a searchable catalog of everything on earth, and we believe we are uniquely positioned to provide the data that is critical to better inform decision-making aimed at addressing these challenges.

-We are the first vertically integrated geospatial analytics company and we are building the first scalable, fully automated EO platform with the ability, when scaled, to remap the entire planet at both high-frequency and high-resolution, providing accessible and affordable solutions for our customers.
+We are the first vertically integrated geospatial analytics company, and we are building the first scalable, fully automated earth observation ("EO") platform with the ability, when scaled, to remap the entire planet at both high-frequency and high-resolution, providing accessible and affordable solutions for our customers.
 We plan to democratize access to geospatial data by providing planetary insights at what we believe to be the lowest cost in the industry, ultimately driving better decision-making across a broad range of industries including agriculture, forestry, energy, financial services, and cartography.

-The Company has created a highly scalable, vertically integrated and competitive operating model.
+We have created a highly scalable, vertically integrated and competitive operating model.
 We design the core components that go into creating and manufacturing our satellites to be mission specific.
 We manufacture many of our components, but we also partner with third parties to manufacture certain other components to our design specifications.
-We then assemble, integrate and test the components and satellites in our facilities.
+Then, we assemble, integrate and test the components and satellites in our facilities.
 This vertical integration provides a significant cost advantage, enabling us to produce and launch satellites for less than one-tenth the cost of our competitors on average.
-Additionally, we own all of our key intellectual property, and our patented technology allows us to capture approximately 10x more imagery than our competitors on average.
-Taken together, the Company is achieving over 60 times better unit economics than our closest peers in the NewSpace sector and more than 100 times better unit economics than legacy competitors.
-We believe that our unit economics will unlock an estimated \$140 billion TAM opportunity for EO commercial applications that we are positioned to serve.
-Additionally, the Company is well-positioned to effectively compete in the existing EO market that is currently supply-constrained and consists primarily of government and defense and intelligence customers.
+Additionally, we own all our key intellectual property, and our patented technology allows us to capture approximately 10x more imagery than our competitors on average.
+Taken together, we are achieving over 60 times better unit economics than our closest peers in the NewSpace sector and more than 100 times better unit economics than legacy competitors.
+Additionally, we are well-positioned to effectively compete in the existing EO market that is currently supply-constrained and consists primarily of government and defense and intelligence customers.

-With more than a decade of experience, the Company has a proven technology and an excellent track record of delivering satellites to orbit.
-We currently have 17 commercial satellites in orbit, all of which are presently delivering high-resolution data to our customers.
-Today, our constellation is capable of collecting over 4 million square kilometers of data daily.
+With more than a decade of experience, we are a proven technology and have a track record of delivering satellites to orbit.
+Currently, we have 22 commercial satellites in orbit, 17 of which are presently delivering high-resolution data to our customers.
 We plan to expand our constellation of satellites to 202 by 2025 and we anticipate reaching weekly remaps of the planet by 2023 and daily remaps in 2025.